githubEdit

 Overview

 The FDIC insures the deposit accounts of retail banks and savings and loan associations up to $250,000.
-If a bank fails and has insufficient assets to pay its depositors at least $250,00 each, the FDIC steps in and pays them.
-The FDIC thus provides a key backstop in the retail banking system to reduce the risk of depositor panic in economic downturn that could result in a bank run.
-(The National Credit Union Association plays the same role for the nation’s credit unions.)
+If a bank fails and has insufficient assets to pay its depositors at least $250,000 each, the FDIC steps in and pays them.
+The FDIC thus provides a key backstop in the retail banking system to reduce the risk of depositor panic in economic downturns that could result in a bank run.
+(The National Credit Union Administrationarrow-up-right plays the same role for the nation's credit unions.)

 Regulatory Action